 2011 – Present

 In 2011 the orchestra moved to its new rehearsal venue ‘The Castlegate’, in Newcastle city centre, where we were conducted by Chris Griffiths, a french horn player with the Royal Northern Sinfonia.
 In 2014 we appointed our current conductor, Alastair Lord, and the orchestra are enjoying performing challenging programmes under Alastair’s baton.
+In 2017, we moved again to our current rehearsal venue at Jesmond United Reformed Church in Newcastle, where we continue to play a varied and challenging repertoire.

 If you would like to read more about our history, here is an article written by ex-member David Thomas, which was published in “The Northumbrian” magazine.